LacusCurtius: Overview

 In similar fashion, Thayer's edition of Smith's Dictionary is keyed in article by article, and is linked to other entries and to the primary sources cited.
 Each entry appears on an individual page, except for very short entries, which are collected on alphabetical index pages that link to the major articles.
 Thayer also provides topical indices for subjects such as the Roman military, law, and daily life.
 Thayer has stated that his interest in subject matter pertaining to ancient Greece is slim, and his selection from Smith's is predominantly Roman, with Greek topics included as they illuminate Roman texts.

 The proper spelling of "LacusCurtius" is as a single CamelCase word, with no space; the idea was to avoid interfering with searches for the original Lacus Curtius in ancient Rome.

+Curation and assessment

+As described by Randolph H. Lytton, emeritus professor of history and art history at George Mason University, in January 2004,th[e] site has developed into an impressive array of primary and secondary resources on ancient Rome... [with n]ew materials are added regularly...
+[U]sing the gazetteer in the classroom, students can take a virtual tour of many of the major Roman archaeological sites, and learn about Roman social life through its material culture. / This is also an excellent site for studying historical geography... / The uniqueness of this site is the availability of translated works that are not readily available online...
+All the texts and translations have links for easy navigation between passages, footnotes, and other parts of this site. / The section on Latin Inscriptions is very useful...
+The photographs of the inscriptions are accompanied by helpful notes and are linked to a written transcription and the translated solution.
+The inscriptions are electronically indexed by geographical location and topic. / One of the best features of this site is the search engine.
+All of the texts and images can be accessed...
+Also included is a statement covering the copyright status for items... [and] a chart defining when published and unpublished works go into the public domain.

+The compiler and editor, Bill Thayer, describes himself thus:By profession I'm a simultaneous interpreter (French/English) specializing in mechanical engineering and the financial markets.
+In Roman history, art history, archaeology, architecture, etc. I have no credentials at all, but then those of you who are professionals in the various disciplines covered in this site will have seen that right away!